The Phare Battambang Circus

 Other Ways to Experience

 Phare Ponleu Selpak

-More than a circus, our Battambang campus is a unique creative hub with our visual and performing arts schools, an exhibition space, an animation studio, and a students’ works boutique.
-Take a guided tour to learn more about our NGO while visiting, enroll in an art workshop or join one of our yearly Battambang festivals.
+More than just a circus, the Battambang campus of Phare Ponleu Selpak is a unique creative hub with our visual and performing arts schools, an exhibition space, an animation studio, and a boutique selling students’ works.
+Take a guided tour to learn more about our NGO while visiting, enroll in an art workshop, or join one of our annual Battambang art festivals.